accesimpot/graphql-gene/README.md

   // ...

   static readonly geneConfig = defineGraphqlGeneConfig(User, {
+    include: ['id', 'username'],

     aliases: {
+      // Use an alias since `AuthenticatedUser` as a quite
+      // different scope than a public `User`.
       AuthenticatedUser: {
-        include: ['id', 'email', 'isConfirmed', 'lastLoginAt', 'adminRole', 'reports'],
+        include: ['id', 'email', 'username', 'role', 'address', 'orders'],
         // `role: null` means no specific admin `role` needed
-        // it just needs to be authenticated
+        // it just needs to be authenticated.
         directives: [authenticationDirective({ role: null })],
       },
     },